turbot/steampipe-docs/docs/learn.md

 +----------------------------------------+---------------------------------------------+
 ```

-As you can see, there are quite a few tables available in the aws plugin!
+As you can see, there are quite a few tables available in the AWS plugin!

 It looks like there's an `aws_iam_role` table - let's run `.inspect` to see what's in that table:
 ```